‘Wall of water’: Lawsuits detail deadly Navy collision

 Sailor Jackson Schrimsher was one of the last to make it out of the sleeping quarters alive, according to the lawsuit.
-He recalled a “wall of water” coming at him as he tried to make it to the door — “scuttle” in Navy parlance.
+He recalled a “wall of water” coming at him as he tried to reach the door — “scuttle” in Navy parlance.

 “He remembers a locker falling over onto him and a Sailor pushing him out from under it.
 By the time he reached the port-side scuttle, he was completely submerged.
 Plaintiff Schrimsher stuck his hand up out of the water through the scuttle, and was pulled to safety,” the lawsuit said.